 Maison G de Navarre Young Scientist Essay Prize

-First awarded in 1988, this prize is awarded during an odd-numbered year to enable a young cosmetic scientist to attend an IFSCC Congress.
-The 2023 prize will be an invitation to attend the 2023 IFSCC Congress in Barcelona, Spain, with the cost of travel, accommodation and registration fees up to, but not exceeding, 5000 Swiss Francs, being reimbursed by the IFSCC.
+First awarded in 1988, this prize is now awarded annually to enable a young cosmetic scientist to attend an IFSCC Congress.
+The 2024 prize will be an invitation to attend the 2024 IFSCC Congress in Igazu Falls, Brazil, with the cost of travel, accommodation and registration fees up to, but not exceeding, 5000 Swiss Francs, being reimbursed by the IFSCC.
 Any member of a member society of the IFSCC may apply, if they are no more than 35 years of age when they submit their essay (note: this means the Author can be 35 years, 364 days old when they submit their essay).

-Applicants should submit an essay of between 500 and 3,000 words on one of four topics chosen below.
+Applicants should submit an essay of between 500 and 3,000 words on one of five topics chosen below.
 The winner is determined by Committee, which receives blinded copies of all submitted essays.
+Starting in 2024, the top three essays chosen by the prize committee will undergo virtual interviews with questions on their essays.
+These interviews will be conducted by a group of members of the IFSCC Praesidium.
+The individual who provides the most exceptional answers, as collectively agreed upon by the prize committee, will then be declared the winner.

-The applicant enters the competition by emailing a copy of the essay (in english only) and the entry form by Thursday 1 June 2023 to secretariat@ifscc.org (subject line: MGdN 2023 submission)– cc’ing the office of the Member Society to which the applicant belongs.
+The applicant enters the competition by emailing a copy of the essay (in english only) and the entry form by Monday 1 April 2024 to secretariat@ifscc.org (subject line: MGdN 2024 submission)– cc’ing the office of the Member Society to which the applicant belongs.
+The winner will be announced at the end of June 2024.

 Applicants must be members of good standing in their Society, which in turn must be current in its Federation subscription.